Export WordPress to XML

 - Root XML Element: This is the first XML element that all others are nested inside.
-In the example above, that would be the
+In the example above, that is the

 - Single Post XML Element: This is the XML element for each record.
-In the example above, that would be the
+In the example above, that is the

 Multiple Elements per Field

-Any exported field that has more than 1 value will have those values separated by a pipe character by default.
+Any exported field that has more than one value will have those values separated by a pipe character by default.
 Here's how a custom field with several values gets exported:

 Custom XML Exports